Habatakurikei/llmmaster/README.md

 This is the most basic usage of LLM Master.

 In the code below, `openai_instance` is actually a unique label to manage multiple instances.
 You may set any string for it.

-The next case will be a multi-LLM example.
+This case uses an API key of OpenAI from enriroment variable.

 ```python
 from llmmaster import LLMMaster